Zuehlke/poinz/docu/technicalDocu.md

-# PoinZ technical documentation
+# Poinz technical documentation

-This page provides information about building and developing PoinZ, as well as its architecture.
+This page provides information about building and developing Poinz, as well as its architecture.

-Checkout the [user manual](./manual.md), if you need help with PoinZ features and use cases...
+Checkout the [user manual](./manual.md), if you need help with Poinz features and use cases...

 ## Development